 Many studies have shown that common neighbours index and its variations such as Adamic-Adar index and resource allocation index perform well in the link prediction problem [48], [49], [50].
 Besides, the clustering coefficient and the closure coefficient are proven to be useful features to improve the performance [17], [51].
-Therefore, we use these five features as the baseline features in our prediction model, and then test the performance by adding the proposed i-quad and o-quad coefficients.
+Therefore, we use these five features as the baseline features in our prediction model, and then test the performance by adding the proposed iquad and o-quad coefficients.
 XGBoost, the gradient boosted trees, is used as the prediction model due to its speed and performance.

 Setup.
-We model a network as a graph G=(V,E).
-For networks having timestamps on edges, we order the edges according to their appearing times and select the first 70% edges and related nodes to form an "old graph", denoted $G{old}=(V^,E{old})$.
+We model a network as a graph G = (V, E).
+For networks having timestamps on edges, we order the edges according to their appearing times and select the first 70% edges and related nodes to form an "old graph", denoted $G{old} = (V^, E{old})$.
+The remaining 30% edges filtered by node set V^ will form a "new graph", denoted $G{new} = (V^, E{new})$.
 For networks not having timestamps, we randomly shuffle the edges then perform the partition, and we repeat 100 times in order to assess variance and reduce the impact of a single partition on the possible conclusions.
-The remaining 30% edges filtered by node set V^ will form a "new graph", denoted $G{new}=(V^,E{new})$.
-The test set is built by node pairs, that appear in the old graph, but do not
+The test set is built by node pairs, that appear in the old graph, but do not form a link.
+Each such pair of nodes indicates a positive or a negative example depending on whether a link between them appears in the new graph.

-TABLE 3

-Test set performance comparison measured in ROC-AUC score of four XGBoost models with different features.
-Second column lists the scores with baseline features (BL) , third column adds i-quad coefficient to baseline features, fourth column adds o-quad coefficient to baseline features, and fifth column adds both i-quad and o-quad coefficients to baseline features.
+The training set is built on the old graph, on which we fit four XGBoost models with four sets of features: 1) baseline feature set which includes common neighbours, Adamic-Adar, resource allocation, clustering coefficient and closure coefficient; 2) baseline features plus i-quad coefficient; 3) baseline features plus o-quad coefficient; 4) baseline features plus both i-quad coefficient and o-quad coefficients.
+Then we evaluate their prediction performances on the test set.
+For large networks (|V| > 10K), we perform a randomised TABLE 3: Test set performance comparison measured in ROC-AUC score of four XGBoost classifiers with different features.
+Second column lists the scores with baseline features (BL), third column adds i-quad coefficient to baseline features, fourth column adds o-quad coefficient to baseline features, and fifth column adds both i-quad and o-quad coefficients to baseline features.
 An improvement of more than 2% is put in bold type, and an improvement of more than 5% is indicated by dagger.
-Last row gives the average (over the datasets) ranking of the four models for comparison, where smaller is better.
-A model receives rank 1 if it has the highest ROC-AUC score, rank 2 if it has the second highest, and so on.
-If two models share the best score, they both get rank 1.5, and so on.
+Last row gives the average (over the datasets) ranking of the four classifiers for comparison, where smaller is better.
+A classifer receives rank 1 if it has the highest ROC-AUC score, rank 2 if it has the second highest, and so on.
+If two classifiers share the best score, they both get rank 1.5, and so on.
 The best ranking is put in bold italic.